mottalrd/corretto-uml/README.md

 <img src="https://raw.githubusercontent.com/mottalrd/CorrettoUML/master/docs/images/mvf_overview.png" width="450" />

 The user creates a C-UML models using <a href="http://www.eclipse.org/papyrus/">Papyrus</a>.
 Corretto supports both static and behavioral diagrams of different types.
 The different views communicates by means of a shared set of events enabling the possibility to define complex behaviors.
 Also, dedicated time concepts borrowed from <a href="http://www.omgmarte.org/">UML/MARTE</a> have been included to predicate on the time dimension of the system.
+The <a href="https://github.com/mottalrd/corretto-uml/tree/master/docs/Metamodels.pdf">C-UML Superstructure Specification</a> presents the metamodels for C-UML models.

 Once the C-UML model is completed the user can use _Corretto_ to formally verify its correctness with two types of checks: